Aries constellation

 3. Observe Hamal's Colour: Through binoculars at 10×, notice Hamal's warm, golden-orange tint.
 Compare it to the blue-white Sheratan and Mesarthim nearby.
 This colour contrast is instantly rewarding and requires no telescope.

 4. Resolve Mesarthim with a Telescope: Switch to a small telescope (8cm refractor or larger) and aim for Mesarthim.
 At 30× magnification, the two blue-white stars separate cleanly — a textbook double-star experience.
-This is the first double star ever telescopically resolved; observe it with reverence.
+This is the first double star ever telescopically resolved — a quiet piece of history at 30× magnification.

 5. Explore the Star Field: Slowly pan across Aries with your telescope at low power (20–25×).
 You'll encounter Botein to the east, smaller stars marking the constellation's fainter edges, and the graceful arc of the main figure emerging from the background star field.